The Cramp Twins: Production and development

-On April 1, 1999, the series was announced to be planned as a co-production with Sunbow Entertainment and Cartoon Network Europe during the development of their first co-production Fat Dog Mendoza.
-In July of that year, the production of the series was announced.
+The Cramp Twins was developed between Sunbow Entertainment and Cartoon Network Europe during the development of their first co-production Fat Dog Mendoza.
+The production of the series was announced in July 1999.

 In October 2000, Sony Wonder's TV arm was acquired by German company TV-Loonland AG, putting The Cramp Twins under the control of Loonland.

-On March 6, 2001, TV-Loonland AG pre-sold the British terrestrial rights to the series to the BBC.
-In September 2001, the series was pre-sold in Germany to KI.KA.
-By Late 2001, the series pre-sold to TF1 in France., and TV-Loonland subsidiary Salsa Distribution pre-sold the series in Latin America to Fox Kids.
+In March 2001, TV-Loonland AG pre-sold the British terrestrial rights to the series to the BBC.
+In September, the series was pre-sold in Germany to Kika.
+By late 2001, the series was pre-sold to TF1 in France, and Salsa Distribution (a subsidiary of TV-Loonland) pre-sold the series in Latin America to Fox Kids.

-In October 2002, it was announced that the series would be renewed for a second season, and that the animation production would be taken over from Sunbow Entertainment to Telemagination, a British animation company that TV-Loonland owned.
-By then, it was also announced that the series had been picked up in over 50 countries worldwide.
+In 2002, the series was renewed up for a second season.
+Telemagination, a British animation studio that TV-Loonland owned, was announced to take over production from Sunbow.
+By that time, the series had been picked up in over 50 countries worldwide.

 Broadcast

-The Cramp Twins premiered in the United Kingdom on September 3, 2001 on Cartoon Network and on BBC One during the CBBC programming block, later airing on the CBBC channel itself in February 2002.
+The Cramp Twins premiered in the United Kingdom on 3 September 2001 on Cartoon Network and on BBC One during the CBBC programming block, later airing on the CBBC channel itself with the channel's launch in February 2002.
 The show achieved high popularity with children in the UK, pulling in 1.5 million viewers a week on CBBC and becoming the top-rated weekend series on Cartoon Network during its initial broadcast.
-Although the series ended, reruns continued to air on CBBC and Cartoon Network for a few years afterwards, with Cartoon Network airing the show well into the mid-2010s at night, in order to fill European content requirements alongside Skatoony and Robotboy.
+After the series ended, reruns continued to air on CBBC and Cartoon Network for a few years afterwards, with Cartoon Network airing the show well into the mid-2010s at night, in order to fill European content requirements alongside Skatoony and Robotboy.
 It was also repeated on Boomerang UK and Cartoon Network Too.

-On January 30, 2003, it was announced that 4Kids Entertainment had acquired the exclusive merchandise licensing, television broadcast and home video rights for the series within the United States.
-The series premiered in the country on the company's FoxBox Saturday morning block on Fox on February 8, 2003.
-It would continue to air on the block at various intervals until August 19, 2006.
-The series also aired on Cartoon Network in the US from June 14, 2004 to April 2005.
+In early 2003, 4Kids Entertainment acquired exclusive merchandise licensing, television broadcast and home video rights for the series within the United States.
+The series premiered in the U.S. on the company's FoxBox Saturday morning block on Fox on 8 February on the same year.
+It would continue to air on the block at various intervals until 19 August 2006.
+The series also aired on Cartoon Network in the U.S. from 14 June 2004 to April 2005.

 In Canada, the series aired on YTV, premiering in 2004.